Go Back

 Input Patterns

-• Search patterns: Search bars, filters, autocomplete
+Search patterns encompass search bars, filters, and autocomplete functionality.

 Feedback Patterns